brilsergei/docker-for-work/README.md

     Open [http://rn.home:8000](http://rn.home:8000), [http://rt.home:8000](http://rt.home:8000) or
     [http://rtt.home:8000](http://rtt.home:8000) in your browser, it must show Drupal installation page.
-Do not install Drupal, just make sure that all is working ok.
+Do not install Drupal, just make sure that all is working correctly.

     Do not change host names because they are hardcoded in configuration files.

-3. Create databases for your sites.
+5. Create databases for your sites.
 PhpMyAdmin is available at [http://pma.rn.home:8000](http://pma.rn.home:8000) with root login.
 Create databases `rn_1`, `rt_1`, `rtt_1` in PMA interface.
-It is recommended to create few databases for each site so, you can switch databases when work on different git branches in parallel.
+It is recommended to create few databases for each site so, you can switch databases when work on different git branches at the same time.

     Download and import site databases using command line from mariadb container.
-Ask IT team for database dumps, extract them at `docker-runtime/mariadb-init`.
-Login to mariadb and import the dumps.
+Ask IT team for database dumps and place them at `docker-runtime/mariadb-init`.
+Login to mariadb and import the dumps:

     `docker-compose exec mariadb sh`